landlab/landlab/docs/source/install/index.rst

 The following instructions will just install Landlab and its dependencies.
 There may be some additional dependencies necessary to run the Landlab notebooks or develop a model with Landlab (e.g., spyder).
-Below we also provide instructions to install a conda environment which includes everythin you need to run the notebooks.
+Below we also provide instructions to install a conda environment which includes everything you need to run the notebooks.

 Conda instructions